secure-systems-lab/dsse/protocol.md

     decisions; it may only be used to narrow the selection of possible keys to try.

+*   CERTIFICATE: Optional, unauthenticated PEM encoded X.509 certificate for the key used to sign the message.
+As with Sign(), details are agreed upon out-of-band by the signer and verifier.
+This ensures the necessary information to verify the signature remains alongside the metadata.

 Functions:

 *   PAE() is the "Pre-Authentication Encoding", where parameters `type` and